 What We Do

-Aurora Area Interfaith Food Pantry is committed to providing nutritious food relief to the community in a humanitarian and compassionate manner.
+The Aurora Food Pantry is committed to providing nutritious food relief to the community in a humanitarian and compassionate manner.
 When surveyed, 99% of clients reported that they were satisfied with the food they received and 93% reported that the food helped their families improve their overall health.
-Read on to learn about how Aurora Food Pantry is ending hunger in our community or scroll to the bottom of this page to see a video of the pantry in action.

-We believe access to fresh, nutritious food is everyone’s right.
-That’s why we distribute food 3 days a week, 51 weeks a year.
+Weekly Distributions – We believe access to fresh, nutritious food is everyone’s right.
 While most pantries allow clients to visit every other week or once a month, clients may visit Aurora Food Pantry once every week.
 That way, if an unexpected need arises, no one has to wait for food.
-Get distribution information here.
+Learn More.